Crossminton: International Crossminton Organisation

+POL,ROU,RUS,SRB,SVK,SLO,SPA,SWE,SUI,TUR,UKR.

 World & European Championships

 The first Crossminton (former Speed Badminton) World Championships took place on 26 and 27 August 2011.
 It was officially named ‘ISBO Azimut Hotels Speedminton® World Championships’.
 Over 380 participants from 29 countries played in Berlin, in 10 categories.
 Players from Canada, the US and Australia also attended.
-Per Hjalmarson from Sweden won the men’s title, Janet Köhler from Germany won the women’s title and Rene Lewicki & Daniel Gossen from Germany won the doubles title in the final games.
+Per Hjalmarson from Sweden won the men's title, Janet Köhler from Germany won the women's title and Rene Lewicki & Daniel Gossen from Germany won the doubles title in the final games.
 Since then the World and European Championships alternate every year.

 International tournaments

 There are many international crossminton tournaments taking place all around the world under the supervision of the International Crossminton Organization.
 Every member country can host up to one 1000/500 points tournament and four 250 points tournaments every year.
 There are only five 1000 points tournaments every year, chosen by the ICO based on the applications sent by member federations.
 The series of 1000 and 500 points tournaments is called World Series.

 By participating in international ICO tournaments the players receive ranking points based on their results.
 Ranking points are used to determine seeding for upcoming tournaments.